pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 >>> areas = page.searchFor("mupdf", hit_max = 16)

-Th delivers a list of up to 16 :ref:`Rect` \angles, each of which surrounds one occurrence of the string "mupdf" (case insensitive).
+This delivers a list of up to 16 rectangles (see :ref:`Rect`), each of which surrounds one occurrence of the string "mupdf" (case insensitive).
 You could use this information to e.g. highlight those areas or create a cross reference of the document.

 Please also do have a look at chapter :ref:`cooperation` and at demo program `demo.py <https://github.com/rk700/PyMuPDF/blob/master/demo/demo.py>`_.
 Among other things they contain details on how the :ref:`TextPage`, :ref:`Device` and :ref:`DisplayList` classes can be used for a more direct control, e.g. when performance considerations suggest it.